kenny-kelley/fedora-config/README.md

 sudo dnf makecache
 ```

-Now we should be able to install the Nvidia drivers, Steam, and Discord.
+Now we should be able to install the properietary Nvidia drivers, Steam, and Discord.

 See these links for additional help:
 - https://rpmfusion.org/Configuration